jackoalan/PSPL/README.md

-Given the [art pipeline](http://en.wikipedia.org/wiki/Art_pipeline) paradigm that many digital artists follow, PSPL is designed to serve as an integral tool assisting these procedural tasks.
+Given the [art pipeline](http://en.wikipedia.org/wiki/Art_pipeline) paradigm that many digital artists follow, PSPL is designed to serve as an integral tool; assisting these procedural tasks.

 It Goes Anywhere